celebrity

 October 29: Allegations from a 10-year-old boy are filed.

-According to a new lawsuit, Combs has been accused of sexually assaulting a 10-year-old boy in 2005.
+Combs was accused of sexually assaulting a 10-year-old boy in 2005.

 "Combs asked Plaintiff how badly he wanted to be a star, and what Plaintiff would do to get to be one.
 Plaintiff responded, as might any ten-year-old child, that he would 'do anything,'" the lawsuit said.